peterhinch/micropython-vs1053/ASYNC.md

  * `mode_clear` Arg `bits` Clear specific mode bits.
  * `reset` No arg.
 Issues a hardware reset to the VS1053 then `soft_reset`.
  * `soft_reset` No arg.
 Software reset of the VS1053.
- * `patch` Optional arg `loc` a directory containing patch files for the chip.
+ * `patch` Optional arg `loc` a directory containing plugin files for the chip.
  The default directory is `/plugins` on the mounted flash card.
-Patch files are installed in alphabetical order.
-Note this process can take many seconds on some platforms.
+Plugins are installed in alphabetical order.
+For some reason installing the Flac plugin takes some 17s on ESP32 while being almost instant on a Pyboard.
 Plugins may be found on the
  [VLSI solutions](http://www.vlsi.fi/en/products/vs1053.html) site.

 ### 5.3.1 Setting the frequency response